Last updated: May 26, 2026

 | Probiotics / prebiotics | Emerging | Horses recovering from colic, antibiotic treatment, or dietary change | Healthy horses with stable diet and routine |

 One area where nutrition shows up visibly is coat quality.
 A dull, rough coat is often one of the first signs of nutritional gaps — particularly omega-3 deficiency or insufficient protein.
-For more on the link between diet and coat condition, see our guide on horse coat nutrition.
+For more on the link between diet and coat condition, see the horse coat nutrition guide.

 The easiest way to understand equine feeding is to see what a full day actually looks like.
 Here are three real daily feeding examples for a 1,100-pound horse at different workload levels — the same horse, three very different jobs: